I had a great week in Switzerland with the weather. I could not ask for more. Well, yes I could. I could ask for two. But I would not get it.

 It was here the realization set in that I would suck as a professional rider.
 Besides not being able to keep up with the peloton on the climbs, these guys take incredible risks on the descents.
 The thought occurred to me as we descended that if I was racing and someone wanted to go faster than me in these conditions – I would let them.
 Maybe as a 20-something I would take the risk but as a 50-something I was happy staying upright on the day.
 And cold.

 Nice ride.
 Easy day.
 We all rolled out at 9:00 a.m.
 We began some small climbing (3-4% is almost a flat road here) to the town of Prado.
 Turning in town, we began a pretty steep little climb.
-This climb would take us to the main road, which was basically wide enough for one and one half cars.
-Luckily, there were few cars on this road because it only leads up to a dead end.
+This climb would take us to the main road, which was basically wide enough for one and one-half cars.
+Luckily, there were few cars on this road because it only led up to a dead end.

 The climb was to Torri di Fraele, towers built in 1391 (how do they really know?) which protected Bormio from invasion.
 Once we turned onto the real climb, there were 17 switchbacks to the top.
 Unlike the Stelvio, none were numbered or signed so we never knew our progress.

-I had thought climbing Stelvio after this ride but with a big climb tomorrow and no support today for a Stelvio ride, decided against it.
-It was a wise decision.
+My decision not to go was a wise one.
 Both riders froze today on their descent.
-They had to be helped out of their clothes they were so cold.
+They had to be helped out of their clothes because they were so cold.

 I simply did a bit of exploring in town before shutting it down for the day.
-Neat little town.
+Bormio’s a neat little town.

 I will claim ignorance.
 As a cycling fan, I am embarrassed.
 Or I should be embarrassed.
-I knew nothing about the Stelvio.
+I knew nothing about the famous Stelvio Pass.

 It was just a few weeks ago during the Giro d’Italia that the Stelvio pass made cycling news for days.
 The weather was so bad that the Giro either did or did not tell the teams that the descent would be neutralized for safety.
 The leaders flew down it, everyone else went reasonably and lost chunks of time.

 We left the hotel in Moena by shuttle and drove a couple of hours to Prato.
 Once there, we offloaded at a hotel by an intersection of the roads.
-Sure hope Trek Travel had permission because we took over all the rest rooms for changing.
+I sure hope Trek Travel had permission because we took over all the restrooms for changing.
+(I’m sure they did.)

-We rolled at out an intersection and I went first this time.
+We rolled out at an intersection and I went first this time.
 I had no intention of being first up the climb and within one hundred meters I pulled over as my spokes were hitting the speed sensor on the fork.
-Everyone rolled by me as I readjusted the sensor and then rode tempo to catch the back of the group, but only after also adjusting the bike pump which was being hit by the crank.
+Everyone rolled past me as I readjusted the sensor and then rode tempo to catch onto the back of the group, but only after also adjusting the bike pump which was being hit by the crank.
+(This was a Trek Travel bike with a bike pump – not mine.)

-The first four kilometers were pretty flat or trending up at one or two percent.
-Once at the base of the pass the road turned up in a beautiful forest with no idea why lies ahead.
+The first four kilometers were flat or trending up at one or two percent.
+Once at the base of the pass, the road turned up into a beautiful forest with no idea of what lies ahead.
 It was warm and I was sweating pretty heavily.

 Colin and Caitlyn stopped at a planned water/rest stop and I rode ahead, passing Bud Hoffacker and Anne Marie Redmond and then caught Chris and Jim Ashton.
 I’ve ridden with Chris and Jim quite a bit this week as well.

 Jim and I started using the switchback numbers to talk about what we were doing and where we were living at that age.
+So 48 years ago I was ___ years old and was living ___.
 It made the time go by real fast.
-We were joined for a while by James Shanahan, our Trek Travel guide and Chris and he rode about 50 meters ahead while Jim and I talked.
+We were joined for a while by James Shanahan, our Trek Travel guide, and Chris and he rode about 50 meters ahead while Jim and I talked.

 One more switchback and I reached the top.
 It was cold although the Trek Travel van was parked just before the summit and it seemed to be 10 degrees (5.5 C) warmer on this side than at the top or going over the other side.

-Both Chris and Jim are excellent descenders and I fell in behind Chris’ line.
+Both Chris and Jim were excellent descenders and I fell in behind Chris’ line.
 We were flying as we entered a tunnel.
 It was dark and featured a sharp right-hander followed by a left hand curve at the exit.
-The eyes did not adjust from snow covered mountains to dark (with sunglasses on) instantly.
+The eyes did not adjust from bright snow-covered mountains to the dark inside the tunnel (with sunglasses on) instantly.

 I followed Chris’ flashing rear light as we went wide in the turn.
 It was wet in the tunnel with snow melt.
 Chris went wide so I did too.
 As he recovered and went back to the right side of the road I was still over the center line when a car, with no lights, appeared in front of me.
 I touched the rear brakes and my biked fishtailed right in front of the car.
 I adjusted and brought the bike back under control and missed a head on collision by six inches or so.
 We did not enter a tunnel with speed after that.
 Chris apologized profusely.

 There are a number of switchbacks on the Bormio side of the mountain as well although not 48 of them (I think there are 40).
-One of them, as I would discover later, passed within 10 meters of Switzerland and there is a road at another switchback that goes to Switzerland.
+One of them, as I would discover later, passed within 10 meters of Switzerland and there is a road at another switchback that goes to Switzerland (Umbrail Pass).
 The border there was about 100 meters away.

 Stelvio Pass is the highest paved pass in Italy.
-It is a classic climb that, quite frankly, wasn’t that hard.
+It is a classic climb that, quite frankly, wasn’t that hard, just very long.
 Of course, I wasn’t racing.
 But at no point did I think of it as too hard or had to fight myself to keep going.
 I doubt I get to ride this again but I would love to.
 It is a great one.